denyzhirkov/public/help/access/databases.md

 ## Connection

-To get data access in a particular data source we use connections.
+To get data access in a particular data source, we use connections.
 We currently support over 30 connectors to different databases.
-You can use a them or if needed add a new connector to get access to your database.
+You can use them or add a new connector to get access to your database.

 ### Add new connector